HEXPLOIT-UI/SimpleProxyParser/README.md

   - Clone project into your IDE or download last release file
   - If you have downloaded the program, run the start.bat file and the proxies will automatically appear in the Proxies folder

+If you cannot start the program, open the start.bat file and replace the first word "java" with the path to the java.exe version 8 file